PedroMiguel7/NG-CASH/service/README.md

 ## ROUTES

-- except in the login route and registration of a create new user, ALL other routes can only be accessed with the TOKEN received from LOGIN.
+- ALL other routes can only be accessed with the TOKEN received from LOGIN, except in the login route and registration of a create new user.
   <br></br>

 ## LOGIN